jafaryor/algorithms-and-data-structures/src/data-structures/heap/readme.md

 ## Heap
+A __heap__ is a data structure which uses a binary tree for its implementation.
+It is the base of the algorithm __heapsort__ and is also used to implement _priority queue_.
+It is basically a complete binary tree.

 A __Min Heap__ is a tree data structure with ordered nodes where the _min_ (or _max_ in __Max Heap__) value is the root of the tree and all children are less than (or greater than) their parent nodes.

 __Binary Heap__ is a heap where each node has two children.

+__Heapify__ is an operation applied on a node of a heap to maintain the heap property.
+It is applied on a node when its children (left and right) are heap (follow the property of heap) but the node itself may be violating the property.

 > So the min/max element in the heap is always at the root node.